cavanes1/ColTools/README.md

 ## Conical intersection search

+### enerview.py
+Prints information from energy.all in a format that is easier to interpret.
+Energy differences are shown in wavenumbers.

 ### 2low.py
 Searches for the lowest energy CI search iteration for each subdirectory and compares by energy while providing additional information.